jhonny007/micropay/README.markdown

     B     |   3000|            50|1000|         50|       1000|0,015 0,16 0,25     |
     C     |     89|            54|   0|         54|         89|0,011               |

+if the money on the special accounts is not used, then it flows back to all users.

 ### Idea 8:
 Exchange for other commodities/energy
 -> no idea - ask Kuno again